Estimated reading time: 14 minutes

-The Asia Pacific is a vast region stretching from New Zealand up to the far north of Russia.
+The Asia Pacific is a vast region stretching from New Zealand to the far north of Russia.

 Table of contents